-Through the main university public events calendar, Yale-Localist enables you to manage and promote your public events, synchronizing those event listings automatically to your Drupal 10 YaleSites website.
-If your team is still on Drupal 7, contact Yale ITS (or calendar.support@yale.edu) for assistance.
+Through the main university events calendar, Yale-Localist enables you to manage and promote your public events, synchronizing event listings automatically to your Drupal 10 YaleSites website should you decide to set up the Localist feed.
+If you have questions about setting this feed up, or if your team is on Drupal 7, contact calendar.support@yale.edu.

-This training and reference guide is designed to help you transition from the Bedework events calendar platform to Yale-Localist, learning how to effectively navigate—and leverage—the tool’s dynamic features to boost audience engagement with your team’s events programming.
-Although the guidance contained here addresses how you can mainly expect to use the tool at Yale, it is not comprehensive and we encourage you to visit Localist’s training guides for additional insight.
+No matter your role, these training and reference guides are designed to help you effectively navigate — and leverage — the calendar’s dynamic features to boost audience engagement with your event.
+Although the guidance contained here addresses how you can mainly expect to use the tool as either a calendar admin or end-user, it is not comprehensive, and we encourage you to visit Localist’s training guides for additional insight, recommendations, and guidance.

-Please note that the calendar’s Editorial Best Practices & Guidelines should serve as an important supplementary resource to these instructions.
-For consistency in Yale branding and appearance, the Office of Public Affairs & Communications (OPAC) will be monitoring calendar use regularly to ensure teams across campus are adhering to these conventions.
+Please note that the calendar’s Editorial Best Practices & Guidelines should serve as an important supplementary resource to these instructions for both admins and users.
+To ensure consistency in Yale branding and presentation across the calendar, the Office of Public Affairs & Communications (OPAC) Calendar Team will be monitoring calendar use regularly.

 Need assistance?

-For technical questions about Yale-Localist that are not covered in this guide, reach out to the YaleSites team at calendar.support@yale.edu.
+For technical questions about Yale-Localist not covered in these guides, reach out to the YaleSites team at calendar.support@yale.edu.

 For content-related questions, contact OPAC’s calendar staff at yale.calendar@yale.edu for assistance.